trailblazer/trailblazer-invoke/README.md

 ## Notes

+before this, all gems had to override public_call etc, ordering problems, issues with activity vs OP, etc. this also allows for compiling options like flow_options and present_options, invoke_method, etc gems like pro can now in a central place, add their options on each OP call.

 invoke is about "centralizing" how OPs and activities are called, configuring what gets injected, and provides a matcher block syntax

 E.g. when you want to have a "global" wtf?
 ENV variable

+Basically invoke provides a "central" method to invoke OPs, and some super simple mechanism to compile various options for each call (like tracing yes/no)

+invoke compiles its own container_activity and uses the TaskWrap.invoke( container_activity: ) option.

+idea is to have an "endpoint" for running activities, like a "meta activity", so everything is consistent.

+we also create the Context instance

+DISCUSS: don't override call to plug in another wrap_runtime, use an Options step.

+1. invoking an OP is all about passing options
+2. this used to be quite "messy", wtf calling trace calling TaskWrap.invoke, manually merging options etc, plus your own monkey-patches
+3. options merging is now done by options-compiler
+  6. TODO: merging {:wrap_runtime}.
+4. invoking the actual activity is always TaskWrap.invoke
+5. also supports block/matcher syntax